chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 ## The `return`

 In the previous sections, we haven't seen the `return` function required by the `Monad` type class.
 So yes, we need another example.
-Imageine that the missile launch password is split into two files and stored on two floppy disks.
+Imagine that the missile launch password is split into two files and stored on two floppy disks.
 We want a function that reads the two files and concatenates the passwords together, let's make a try with our existing tools:

 ```haskell
 readPassword :: IO String